What Are Dog Ear Infections?

 In exceptional cases, a dog's ear infection could influence the animal's appetite, especially when the infection begins to manifest system-wide effects.
 This occurrence is more commonly associated with otitis media or otitis interna.

-Causes of Dog Ear Infections
+Causes Of Dog Ear Infections

 Multiple factors can trigger ear infections in dogs.